Bee-ware of Cedar Shake Roofing!

 “The owners realized they were spending a lot of money year after year repairing and treating the old wood shakes,” says Todd Runyon, president of Runyon and Sons Roofing out of Mentor, Ohio.
 “The apartment owners wanted to maintain the look and character of the original wood shake design without having all of the future maintenance work.

-“Once they saw the Bellaforté Shake synthetic shake shingles they fell in love with the look and functionality.
-We’ve previously done another roof project with DaVinci composite roofing and we’re seeing more and more opportunities for these imitation slate and composite shake products in the marketplace.”
+“Once they saw the DaVinci Shake synthetic shake shingles they fell in love with the look and functionality.
+We’ve previously done another roof project with DaVinci composite roofing.
+We’re seeing more and more opportunities for these imitation slate and composite shake products in the marketplace.”

 “The new fake cedar shake shingles transform and update the look of the entire apartment complex,” says Runyon.
 “Best of all, the apartment owners will have decades of no maintenance hassles … plus no bees!”